The Sparsholt Affair: A New Man

-In 1940 Freddie Green, a literature student, has rooms that overlook the room of a handsome young seventeen year old named David Sparsholt.
+In 1940, Freddie Green, a literature student at Oxford, has rooms that overlook the room of a handsome seventeen-year-old named David Sparsholt.
 Two of Freddie's friends, Peter Coyle, an artist, and Evert Dax, the son of an influential writer, both see Sparsholt and develop an obsession with him.
-Despite the fact that David has a fiancée, Freddie introduces him to Evert, hoping to help Evert develop a relationship with him.
+Despite the fact that David has a fiancée, Connie Forshaw, Freddie introduces him to Evert, hoping to help Evert develop a relationship with him.
 When David is fined twenty pounds after it is discovered that he brought his fiancée up to his room, Evert offers to loan him the money to pay the fine.
 According to Evert, David proceeded to have sex with him.
 While Evert believes this is the beginning of an affair, Freddie suspects that the sex was offered as a repayment for the loan.
-Shortly after David's father dies in an air raid and Freddie loses touch with him as David goes to war.
+Shortly after, David's father dies in an air raid and Freddie loses touch with him as David goes to war.

 The Lookout

-In the mid-1960s Johnny Sparsholt, David and Connie's son, is a teenage boy who has fallen in love with a French friend of his, Bastien.
-Bastien spends a few weeks in the summer with the Sparsholts with Johnny spending most of his time hoping that they will renew the sexual aspect of their relationship that they engaged in the previous year.
+In the mid-1960s Johnny Sparsholt, David and Connie's son, is a teenage boy, who is attracted to a French exchange student, Bastien.
+Bastien spends a few weeks in the summer with the Sparsholts with Johnny spending most of his time hoping that they will renew the sexual aspect of their relationship that they engaged in the previous year, but Bastien is more interested in girls.
 David, who became a war hero during the Second World War, meanwhile spends much of his time with Clifford Haxby, a business friend and acquaintance, who is married but has no children.

 Small Oils

 Johnny Sparsholt, now an adult, lives in London in the mid-1970s as an art dealer's apprentice while trying to make a career as a painter.
-Sparsholt's name is infamous due to a sexual scandal involving his father, Cliff, several male prostitutes and a small-time politician when homosexuality was still deemed illegal several years earlier.
+Sparsholt's name is infamous due to a sexual scandal involving his father, Cliff, male prostitutes and a minor politician when homosexuality was still deemed illegal several years earlier.
+David Sparsholt spent time in prison.
 His parents divorced and both remarried.

 Through work Johnny meets Evert Dax, who is still friends with members of his Oxford circle, as well as befriending several young gay members of Dax's circle who are also members of the art world.
 Johnny becomes besotted with Ivan Goyle, the nephew of an artist whom Dax once admired.
 Ivan however is a self-declared gerontophile who is attracted to Dax and who is only interested in Johnny's father and the infamous Sparsholt Affair of a few years ago.
 Johnny also befriends the wealthy Francesca Skipton, who commissions him to paint a portrait of her with her lover Una, and who asks Johnny to father a child with her whom she can raise with Una.